Linuxfabrik/lfops/README.md

 Imagine that you want to deploy an updated MariaDB dump script to all hosts that have a MariaDB server.
 This would mean that you would need to run not only the `linuxfabrik.lfops.mariadb_server` playbook, but also all playbooks that include MariaDB Server, e.g. `linuxfabrik.lfops.setup_wordpress`, etc. To simplify this, you can simply use the `linuxfabrik.lfops.all` playbook, which imports all other playbooks.
 Make sure you use it with `--tags` and `--limit` to get the desired effect.

+## LFOps-wide Variables

+There are a handful of variables that are used across roles.
+It is still possible to overwrite the LFOps-wide variable with the role-specific one.

+### `lfops__repo_mirror_url`

+This variable is used as the default across all `repo_*` roles if it is set.
+Have a look at the respective role's REAMDE for details.

 ## Tips, Tricks & Troubleshooting

 ### ansible_become: true